pgEdge/pgedge-docs/docs/cloud/database_admin/backup_details.md

 * The repository status.
 * The length of time since the last backup.
 * The name of the Backup Store used by the database.
-* How long backups are retained for.
+* How long backups are retained.
 * The storage type of the Backup Store.
 * The repository ID in which the backups are stored.